Libraries in Cardiff: Rhydypennau

 Rhydypennau Library (Llyfrgell Rhydypennau) is situated near Cardiff High School in Cyncoed, north Cardiff.

-The library was refurbished in 2006-2007 & again in 2019.
+The library was refurbished in 2006-2007 and again in 2019.
 Modifications to the entrance included the installation of automatic doors and the replacement of existing ramps.
 Accessible facilities for disabled people were put in place.

-There are 4 PCs with free public Internet access and 1 PC in the children's section.
+There are four PCs with free public Internet access and one PC in the children's section.
 Storytime for pre-school children followed by craft activities, and rhymetime for babies and toddlers are organised by the library.
 Evening events are organised by the Friends of Rhydypennau group.

 Roath

 Roath Library (Llyfrgell y Rhath) served the communities of Roath, Adamsdown and Splott, in south eastern Cardiff.
 It is a Grade II listed red brick building, ten minutes from the city centre by foot.

 The library building closed in November 2014 and the service was re-located within Cardiff Royal Infirmary.

 Rumney

 Rumney Partnership Hub (Llyfrgell Tredelerch) is located in Rumney, east Cardiff.

 The library has a range of fiction, non-fiction, talking books videos, DVDs and music CDs for adults and juniors, as well as a separate section for children with books, talking books, videos and DVDs.
 There is also a reference and information section which includes local and national newspapers, planning applications, and local council information.
 Along with a selection from the Archive of Rumney and District History Society, there is a photographic history of Rumney from the late 19th century to 2000, which members of the public can access.

 There are seven computer terminals with free access to the Internet and there is also one terminal in the children's area.
 A computer for members of the public to search the library catalogue is also available.
-In addition to this, the Rumney Family History Society has provided a computer that can be used specifically for genealogical research.
-Computer classes for the over 50s are held at the library covering topics such as Word Processing and Internet Use.
+In addition, the Rumney Family History Society has provided a computer that can be used specifically for genealogical research.
+Computer classes for those over 50 are held at the library covering topics such as Word Processing and Internet Use.

 Rumney Library organises a weekly reading group, author visits, storytime for pre-school children and baby rhymetime sessions.
 The local Age Concern "Good Neighbours Scheme" is also run from the community room in the library.
 There is a small display area available to local community groups.